Electric-Coin-Company/zcash-android-wallet-sdk/docs/PUBLISHING.md

   * add your sonotype credentials with these properties
       * `ZCASH_MAVEN_PUBLISH_USERNAME`
       * `ZCASH_MAVEN_PUBLISH_PASSWORD`
   * Point it to a passwordless GPG key that has been ASCII armored, then base64 encoded.
-Note this is only required for release builds.
-Snapshots do not require signing.
      * `ZCASH_ASCII_GPG_KEY`

 ## Every time